 Relax at a cafe for Vietnamese coffee or a boba shop for pearl tea.

 Vietnam loves their coffee.
-You’ll have plenty of opportunity to sit down at a cafe or take out boba drinks.
+You’ll have plenty of opportunities to sit down at a cafe or take out boba drinks.
 One of the unique places for coffee is the Cafe Apartments off of Nguyen Hue.
 It’s a converted building with 8 floors of cafes, restaurants, and boutique clothing shops.
 Take the stairs (free) or ride the elevator (3000 VND/$.13 USD).
-I enjoyed seeing the fun and adorable storefronts.
+Hang out at one of the shops and get an aerial view of Nguyen Hue walking street.

 Nguyen Hue is a long street that stretches over a few blocks and blocked off for pedestrians only.
 In the evenings, this is the place to be as hundreds of people are here to hang out with friends and family members.
 Don’t forget to stop by and take a photo with the Ho Chi Minh statue and the City Hall in the background.